 Hoist Finance entered the Italian market by purchasing its first portfolio in 2011.
 Focusing initially on purchasing tertiary payer claims known as cambiali (Italian bills of exchange that are legally binding payment plans offering stable and predictable cash flows), Hoist Finance built a presence in the Italian market and gained increased market intelligence.
-Hoist Finance has since broadened its scope of assets in Italy, including claims from small-and medium-sized enterprises (SMEs) and mortgage debt.
+Hoist Finance has since broadened its scope of assets in Italy, including claims from small-and medium-sized enterprises (SMEs).
 Although Hoist Finance has experienced increased competition in portfolio purchases in recent years, Hoist Finance has continued to extend its local relationships and footprint.
-As such, In August 2014 Hoist Finance acquired the operations of its Italian service partner TRC (whose name was subsequently changed to Hoist Italia) for the purpose of scaling up the Italian operations.
+Historically, Hoist Finance has operated in Italy through an outsourcing model, but recently it was decided that the moment was right to invest in scale in the Italian operations.
+As such, in August 2014 Hoist Finance acquired the operations of its Italian service partner TRC (whose name was subsequently changed to Hoist Italia).